Keep Going - La Historia Continúa

 I read a lot about art and had a list of masterpieces that I wanted to see one day.
 This was one of them.

-When I started to write more poetry and I saw Pride and Prejudice (because I saw the movie first, my bad) I told myself: the walker on the clouds is Mr. Darcy.
+When I started to write more poetry and I saw Pride and Prejudice (because I saw the movie first, my bad and yes, the book is far better) I told myself: the walker on the clouds is Mr. Darcy.
 And of course, I was Ms. Elisabeth, imagining him standing alone on that cliff.
 What a danger !
 Where I was ?
 Probably taking the picture.

 Then I wrote…